 Specifies the resolution of your preview video in pixels, width by height (WxH).
 Video previews must be provided in one of the following resolutions:

 Specifies the encoding method used to render the full-resolution main file.
-The following encoding methods are accepted.

 - Photo JPEG